SKBamma/Library-Management-System/README.md

 ## Project Requirement
 1. It is an individual project; therefore your code should be solely your own.
-2. Each person will have 15 minutes to show off your project with me.
-You only need to run your application and answer my question.
-You do not need to make any document like PowerPoint.
-I will send out the specific time later.
 3. Submit the final and stable version to Github by 10:00 PM the day before the presentation day.
-4. If you have any question, please send me messages on Teams.
-I will connect with you ASAP from 10:00 AM - 12:00 PM or 1:30 PM - 3:00 PM.